Arrowtown Bike Trail

 Our favourite section is the Arrow River Ride which starts from Arrowtown and finishes in the wine region of Gibbston.
 Along with leading cyclists through some of the most captivating scenery, the trail is a great way to take in the region’s wine, food and historic landmarks.

 - Level: Fairly easy.
 Good for families and beginners.

 - Highlights: Arrowtown, Arrow River, Suspension Bridges, Kawarau Bungy Jump, Gibbston Wineries.

 This easy ride begins at the Arrowtown River carpark.
-We’d recommend popping into Arrowtown first for a coffee and to browse this charming historic town.
+We’d recommend popping into Arrowtown first for a coffee (try The Dishery) and to browse this charming historic town.
 If you have time pop along to see the Arrowtown Chinese Settlement - a free and fascinating attraction about early Chinese gold settlers.

 You will cross five bridges over the Arrow River, some of them suspension bridges over gorges, and wind through pretty country lanes and onto the home of award-winning wines of Gibbston.
 It’s a beautiful way to appreciate the magical setting, with plenty of 'gold' for your Instagram account.
 The ‘Southern Discovery’ bridge makes a great shot, suspended high above the gorge below.

 Once you’ve crossed the bridge, you’ll cycle down the picturesque Whitechapel Lane complete with quaint cottages and grazing horses.
 A good place to stop is at the Knights Family Underbridge and take in the eye-catching view of the Arrow River dropping into the gorge.